mmitch/dns-update/README.md

 3. Allow this new user to reload your nameserver configuration when a zonefile changes.

    My setup does this via sudo(8).
-I created the file `/etc/sudoers.d/local-dns-update` which just contains the line `dns-update ALL =NOPASSWD: /etc/init.d/nsd3 reload`.
+I created the file `/etc/sudoers.d/local-dns-update` which just contains the line `dns-update ALL =NOPASSWD: /bin/systemctl reload nsd`.
    YMMV.